Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-07-15-nba-draft-history-3.markdown

 **Coach**: John Calipari (2009 - present)

 John Calipari's name at Kentucky is ubiquitous with the one and done era.
-During recruiting, Calipari promises players that he will do the best job getting them ready for and to the NBA, and he has a track record of success.
+During recruiting, Calipari promises recruits that he is the best at getting them ready for and to the NBA; he has a track record of success doing exactly that.
 Calipari's Kentucky teams would have even higher Agg scores if the Agg statistic was calculated for drafts after 2013.
-During the given time period Kentucky had great success in the NCAA tournament, winning a National Championship in 2012 and making it to the Final Four in 2011.
+During this time period Kentucky's success in the NCAA tournament was a National Championship in 2012 and making it to the Final Four in 2011.

-Overlapping Notable Periods:
+Overlapping notable periods:
 * 2008 - 2012, total Agg 45.21
 * 2007 - 2011, total Agg 27.07
 * 2006 - 2010, total Agg 26.50